-We are located in the oldest remaining house, circa 1892, on Main Street within the town’s original Sixteen Squares.
+We are located in the oldest house, circa 1892, on Main Street within the town’s original Sixteen Squares.
 When this home was built Main Street was a dirt road where horses pulled wagons and picket fences kept milk cows from roaming.
 Virginia Tech was then known as Virginia Agricultural and Mechanical College with a total student enrollment of 135.

+Your patronage supports our operating and preservation expenses.
 Thank you for joining us at The Blacksburg Tavern!

-Daniel Riley, Owner,
+Daniel Riley, tavern owner,

 a descendant of Maryland tavern owner Eliphaz Riley (1689-1760)